genesis-x/xgsmnsetup/README.md

 take note of this information and place in a text file, later on we will need them.

+Next is to choose a VPS provider.
+We highly recommend Contabo (https://contabo.com/en/vps/) $5 service, as a reliable VPS provider.
+You can also choose Vultr (https://www.vultr.com/?ref=7623826).

-In linux on your VPS after you have successfully logged in, create a swap file which will help the VPS run later on in its life.
+In the linux VPS after you have successfully logged in, create a swap file which will help the VPS run later on in its life.

 `fallocate -l 2G /swapfile`